ava-labs/avalanche-ops/cdk/avalancheup-aws/README.md

 - `CDK_REGION`: AWS region to create resources
 - `CDK_ACCOUNT`: AWS account to create resources
 - `ID`: Unique identifier for the node
-- `KMS_CMK_ARN`: AWS CMK ARN for envelope-encryption of your node certificate
+- `KMS_KEY_ARN`: AWS KMS key ARN for envelope-encryption of your node certificate
 - `S3_BUCKET_NAME`: S3 bucket name to back up the node certificate

 For example: